akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 That being said, there are alot of cool things you can do with Neural Networks, and new applications are being created every day.

+The power of Neural Networks is that with the right data and architecture a Neural Network is able to learn very complicated relationships.
+Neural Networks also can be used in many different situations.
+Neural Networks are being used today for all kinds of tasks and fields such speech recognition, picture recognition, or even music generation.

 ## Our example Network